dpretet/friscv/doc/project_mgt_hw.md

 # DONE

+- [X] v1.4.0
+    - [X] Rework Control for faster jump.
+    - [X] Rework iCache block fetcher to simplify it
+    - [X] Block fetcher: pass-thru front-end FIFO to reduce latency on jump
+    - [X] Scheduler to run multiple operations in parallel.
+ALU can run along LD/ST if no hazard
     - [X] CSR executes in a single cycle
     - [X] Enhance Memfy outstanding request support
 - [X] Add Zihpm
 - [X] Fix TX read of UART which is blocking
 - [X] Develop dCache